 Abigail Barr is a professor in the School of Economics at Nottingham University.
 Her research focuses on the socially embedded decision-maker; the roles played by guilt, shame, social identity, and social context in individual decision-making; and the factors and mechanisms that determine individuals’ preferences and values.

-Liz David-Barrett is director of the Sussex Centre for the Study of Corruption and a senior lecturer in politics at the University of Sussex.
+Liz David-Barrett is director of the Sussex Centre for the Study of Corruption and a professor of governance and integrity at the University of Sussex.
 Her research focuses on government-business interfaces as they relate to corruption and anti-corruption.

 Cormac Bryce is an associate professor at Cass Business School, Faculty of Actuarial Science and Insurance.
 His multi-metho d research spans from measuring human behaviour in financial organisations through to organisational behaviour within the healthcare and aviation industries.